Raheem Sterling is one of the most exciting youngsters in English football.

 Sterling joined our Academy from Queens Park Rangers in February 2010.

-Though it didn't count as a senior debut, he actually played as a substitute for the first team aged 15 in a pre-season defeat at Borussia Moenchengladbach in 2010.
+Though it didn't count as a senior debut, he actually played as a substitute for the first team aged 15 in a pre-season defeat at Borussia Monchengladbach in 2010.

 One of the highlights of his young career came during a 9-0 FA Youth Cup thrashing of Southend in early 2011, with Sterling scoring five of the goals.

-The teenager made his official debut aged 17 when he featured as a substitute in a 2-1 league defeat to Wigan on March 24, 2012.
+The teenager made his official debut aged 17 when he featured as a substitute in a 2-1 league defeat by Wigan on March 24, 2012.

 Five months later he would score a brilliant solo effort in a pre-season friendly against Bayer Leverkusen at Anfield, navigating two defenders before finishing into the bottom corner.